callahanrts/tiny-tour/README.md

 # Tiny Tour
-Tiny Tour is a __really__ small javascript library for adding a tour to your website.
-Tiny Tour aims to give you the tour functionality you need.
-Nothing less, and certainly nothing more.
+Tiny Tour is a __really__ small JavaScript library for adding a tour to your website.

 ![alt Basic tutorial](screenshots/full_page.png)